neptune-ai/neptune-fetcher/README.md

 #### `fetch_runs()`

-Fetches a table containing Neptune IDs, custom Run IDs and names of runs in the project.
+Fetches a table containing Neptune IDs, custom run IDs and names of runs in the project.

 __Example__:
 ```python